BlackButterfli/group6_project/README.md

 # INTRODUCTION #

-This program is runs from one file, utilizing a set of Python functions stored in a separate script to perform various tasks related to gene analysis.
+This program runs from one file, utilizing a set of Python functions stored in a separate script to perform various tasks related to gene analysis.
 When executing the program, you have a main menu with 4 options:

-Check for 4 Genes in New Yersinia (Option 1):
+**Check for 4 Genes in New Yersinia (Option 1):**
   * This option allows you to see how we extracted results (and extract yourself) about the four specific genes and if are present in new Yersinia.

-Check Any Protein in Fasta File (Option 2):
+**Check Any Protein in Fasta File (Option 2):**
   * You can use this option to check any protein of your own in any FASTA file within the "data" folder, and have similar results like in option 1.

-Retrieve Sequence by ID (Option 3):
+**Retrieve Sequence by ID (Option 3):**
   * You can retrieve a sequence based on its ID from a specified FASTA file.

-Exit (Option 'end'):
+**Exit (Option 'end'):**
-  * At any point you can type in "end" to go back to the main menu, or from the main menu to exit the program.
+  * At any point you can type in "end" to go back to the main menu, or if you are in the main menu - enter ׳end׳ to exit the program.

 # INSTALLATION #